sitandr/conchord/README.md

 ### Name auto-scaling
 Chord name font size is _reduced_ for _large_ chord names, so the name fits well into chord diagram (see example above).
 That makes it much more pretty to stack several chords together.
 To achieve chordx-like behavior, you can always use `#figure(chord("…"), caption: …)`.

-### Easier chords for lyrics
-Just add chord labels above lyrics in arbitrary place, don't think about what letter exactly it should be located.
-By default `overchord` aligns the chord label to the left, so it produces pretty results out-of-box.
-You can pass other alignments to `align` argument, or use the chords straight inside words.

-Feel free to use it for your purposes outside of the package.

-It takes on default `-0.25em` width to remove one adjacent space, so
-- To make it work on monospace/other special fonts, you will need to adjust `width` argument.
-The problem is that I can't `measure` space, but maybe that will be eventually fixed.
-- To add chord inside word, you have to add _one_ space, like `wo #chord[Am]rd`.

 ### Customizing text